bqi343/cp-notebook/Resources/Questions.md

 > What was your strategy considering you were preparing for IOI.

 Other than doing past IOI tasks, I didn't do anything specifically for IOI.
+If you're looking for olympiad problems see "Contests."

 ## Bad